Algeria at the Olympics: Athletes with most medals

-Only two Algerian athlete have won two medals in the history of the Olympic Games: middle-distance runner Taoufik Makhloufi and boxer Hocine Soltani.
+Only two Algerian athletes have won multiple medals in the history of the Olympic Games: middle-distance runner Taoufik Makhloufi, and boxer Hocine Soltani.

 Notes: in Khaki the athletes still in activity.

-Gold medalist
+Gold medalists

-In this table (sorted by individual totals gold medals), the men who have won gold individual medals at the Olympics (but also at the World Championships).
+In this table (sorted by individual totals gold medals), athletes who have won a gold medal at the Olympics.

 Notes: in Khaki the athletes still in activity.